gruntwork-io/docs/docs/iac/stay-up-to-date/updating.md

 Below is a module block referencing version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.

-To update to version version `0.15.4`, you update the value to the right of `ref=` in the source attribute.
+To update to version `0.15.4`, you update the value to the right of `ref=` in the source attribute.
 Since the version number denotes that this update is backwards compatible, it should not require any other changes.

 ```tf
 module "my_instance" {